 - Books and magazines

-- Vinyl records, CDs, and DVDs.
+- Vinyl records and CDs

+Chances are, you'll find a surprisingly large number of interesting items when you dumpster dive, but not all of them deserve a home.
 Before you drag your salvaged trash home, ask yourself a few questions:

 - Do I need this?